gazebosim/docs/ros_installation.md

 ### Gazebo Harmonic (Not Recommended)

-Gazebo Harmonic can be used with ROS 2 Humble and non ROS official binary packages hosted in `packages.osrfoundation.org`.
-These packages conflict with `ros-humble-ros-gz*` packages (Humble officially supports Gazebo Fortress).
+Gazebo Harmonic can be used with ROS 2 Iron and non ROS official binary packages hosted in `packages.osrfoundation.org`.
+These packages conflict with `ros-iron-ros-gz*` packages (Iron officially supports Gazebo Fortress).

-To install the binary Gazebo Harmonic/ROS 2 Humble packages:
+To install the binary Gazebo Harmonic/ROS 2 Iron packages:

  * Folow [these instruction to install gz-harmonic](https://gazebosim.org/docs/harmonic/install_ubuntu#binary-installation-on-ubuntu) from [`packages.osrfoundation.org`](https://packages.osrfoundation.org/gazebo/ubuntu/)
    repository.
  * Install `ros_gz` from the non official binary packages from apt:
-   * `apt-get install ros-humble-ros-gzharmonic`
+   * `apt-get install ros-iron-ros-gzharmonic`

 Gazebo Harmonic can be used with ROS 2 Rolling but [`ros_gz`](https://github.com/gazebosim/ros_gz) will need to be compiled